Microservices are useful not as an architectural status symbol, but as a way to align domain boundaries, team structure, and responsibility.

 Integration defines the real complexity of distributed systems

-In practice, most incidents happen at service boundaries: contracts, retries, timeouts and compatibility during change rollout.
+In practice, many incidents start at service boundaries: contracts, retries, timeouts, and compatibility during rollout.

 Microservices need explicit boundaries to work